 One comment that stood out to me was “Seems like elementary school math.
 Duh.”

 Wow.
 Well, yes, yes it is simple.
-I’ve been dealing with personal and basic business finances for over 30 years, and frankly I’ve never once had to resort to anything beyond elementary school math to figure this stuff out.
-It’s like losing weight.
+I've been dealing with personal and basic business finances for over 30 years.
+I've even been on the board of directors for a bank, and frankly, other than some statistical analysis, I've never once had to resort to anything beyond elementary school math to figure this stuff out.
+It's like losing weight.
 Eat less, move more.
 Easy to understand, hard to do.

 We talked a bit, and I love this response as to why finances are so simple, yet so many people are still unable to save up enough so that they break out of the cycle of living from paycheck to paycheck.

 It's not because they can't do math.
 It's because the culture around them (and BIG BIG advertising industry) tells them that they won't be happy without spending money they don't have on things they don't need.
 They realize they're broke.
 They're fine with it.
 All their friends are broke too (or they think they are).

 Then occasionally they have a conversation with someone like us who is debt free, on track for retirement, has a full emergency fund, and NO financial worries and it gives them a new paradigm to consider.
 At least that's been my experience.

 I don't preach financial responsibility, but I'm not ashamed to talk about money with my friends when it comes up because I think I have a lot of wisdom to share to people who are interested and I was shocked when I learned about this responsible way of living.